RRitsolution/EC2-Provision_-Ansible-automation/README.md

 ##For secrets.yaml##    kindly use ansible_vault
-ansible-vault encrypt secrets.yaml  ## Run this command and then it will ask for password you can set any password
+ansible-vault create secrets.yaml  ## Run this command and then it will ask for password you can set any password

 Then store these values:-